-The "per-slot" availability of a healthy signal is above the MPL threshold of 92%, with averaged monthly values at least equal to 94.98% for every single-frequency - SF - (E1-B, E5a, E5b) and dual-frequency (DF) combination (E1/E5a, E1/E5b) during the quarter.
+The "per-slot" availability of a healthy signal is above the MPL threshold of 92%, with averaged monthly values at least equal to 95.96% for every single-frequency - SF - (E1-B, E5a, E5b) and dual-frequency (DF) combination (E1/E5a, E1/E5b) during the quarter (ref.: Figure 1).

-The monthly figures are normalised annually, according to the MPL definition, by a moving average applied over the most recent twelve months and excluding any auxiliary space vehicles, like it is the case of GSAT0224 (E10).
+The monthly figures are normalised annually, according to the MPL definition, by a moving average applied over the most recent twelve months and excluding any auxiliary space vehicles, like it is the case of GSAT0224 (E10) and, starting from September, neglecting GSAT0210 (E01), removed from the active constellation until further notice.

-The signal in space ranging accuracy shows a 95th percentile monthly accuracy between 0.24 m and 1.30 m for individual space vehicles ("any satellite") on single-frequency observables .
-For dual-frequency signal combinations , the figure is in the range from 0.14 m to 0.35 m.
-Compliance with the [OS-SDD] MPL, where the threshold is specified as 7 m, is achieved with considerable margin by all satellites of the Galileo constellation.
+The signal in space ranging accuracy shows a 95th percentile monthly accuracy between 0.14 m and 0.38 m (ref.: Figure 7, Figure 8) for individual space vehicles ("any satellite"), dual-frequency signal combinations , while in the range from 0.25 m and 1.30 m on single-frequency observables (ref.: Figure 9, Figure 10).
+Measurements are compliant with the [OS-SDD] MPL, where the threshold is specified as 7 m, so that performance target appears achieved with significant margin by all satellites of the Galileo constellation.
+Worst satellite performance is also shown, for dual-frequency (ref.: Figure 5) and single-frequency (ref.: Figure 6).